mvysny/photocloud-frame-slideshow/docs/faq.md

 This is the new Google security policy and there's nothing I can do about it.
 Please share your images with PhotoCloud in your Google Drive.

+Support for Google Photos on Fire Tablet (or on a device that doesn't have Google Play) is unknown.
+I'm using standard Google API Client to access both Google Photos and Google Drive, but it's not known whether Google API Client works on Android devices without Google Play.
+Try it out and let me know :)

 ## Adding more Streams

 Open the main screen and touch the lower big white plus button.
 You will be able to add additional streams.